ULFR51002 - LEAP Introduction to French

 - Level: 1

-- Co-requisite: If you are studying a Modern Languages Degree, either single or joint honours, please refer to relevant guidance about eligibility for LEAP units on your programme structure
+- Co-requisite: Open to students not following Honours courses in French.
+If you are studying a Modern Languages Degree, either single or joint honours, please refer to the course unit selection guidance, which includes information about eligibility for LEAP units, on your programme structure.

 - Taught during: Semester two.

 - Timetable: Timetable for the course

 This course is for absolute beginners.
 It introduces students to the fundamentals of French grammar, reading and writing while developing some basic communicative skills.
 It aims to teach students simple structures, lexis and phrases which will enable them to communicate in a limited number of common everyday situations in French-speaking countries.